Dairy Protein Power

 Whey protein has a fresh, natural taste and complements the flavor of the food to which it is added.
 Whey protein can easily fit into diets when added as an ingredient to energy bars, sports drinks and powders.
 Smoothies can also be quick and easy ways to get more whey protein.

-For more information on whey protein and related recipes, visit Whey For You.
+For more information on whey protein and related recipes, visit National Dairy Council.

 1Deutz NEP, Bauer JM, Barazzoni R, et al. Protein intake and exercise for optimal muscle function with aging: Recommendations from the ESPEN Expert Group.
 Clin Nutr.
 2014;33(6):929-936.